jyunderwood/dotfiles/README.md

 ## Setup

-This will symlink configuration files and the `.vim` directory.
+This will symlink configuration files.

 ```bash
 echo 'Install oh-my-zsh'